 Dark Web Searching

-The dark web is crawled and indexed from numerous non-standard providers, i.e. your traditional search engines such as Google and Bing will not crawl .onion sites on the TOR network.
-However, proxied TOR sites (those which use TOR2WEB type services to allow users to view dark web sites from their standard clear web browser) are regularly indexed on Google, although it is not advisable to access these through a proxy for attribution reasons.
+The dark web is indexed by various non-standard providers, as traditional search engines like Google and Bing do not crawl .onion sites on the Tor network.
+However, proxied Tor sites—those that use TOR2WEB services to make dark web content accessible through standard browsers—are regularly indexed on Google.
+Despite this, accessing these sites via a proxy is not recommended due to attribution risks.

-Search engines routinely change .onion addresses or go up/down.
-If any of the following links become unavailable, or you are looking for search engine URLs, a great site is https://onion.live/ - simply search for the search engine name here to find its URL.
+Search engines frequently update their .onion addresses, and some may go offline from time to time.
+If any of the links below become unavailable or you're searching for the latest search engine URLs, sites like https://onion.live/ or https://tor.link are excellent resources.
+Simply search for the search engine name to find its current address, if required.

 Ahmia